neutrons/garnet/docs/source/developer/gui_standards.rst

 Error Handling
 ##############

-Error handling involves utilizing both log messages and popups to enhance the debugging process and user experience.
-Log messages provide users and developers with detailed information about errors, warnings, and information for effective debugging.
-Popups offer users clear and concise error notifications when a process ends prematurely or with an error status, guiding users on how to proceed or address the issue.
-This dual approach ensures a comprehensive error management system, promoting smoother application functionality and facilitating efficient issue resolution.
+Error handling involves utilizing :ref:`log messages <log_levels_guide>` exclusively within the model layer, while the view/presenter layer employs error messages, visual cues, and status messages.
+Log messages are employed to provide users and developers with detailed information about errors, warnings, and other relevant details for effective debugging within the model.
+On the other hand, the view/presenter layer uses popups to deliver clear and concise error notifications when a process concludes prematurely or with an error status.
+These popups guide users on how to proceed or address the issue, ensuring a comprehensive error management system.
+This dual approach promotes smoother application functionality and facilitates efficient issue resolution by combining detailed log information with user-friendly notifications.

 .. figure:: ../images/error-popup.png
     :align: center